-Alternative use proposals
+Alternative use proposals for Commonwealth land

-All Australians are able to propose alternative use arrangements for Commonwealth land.
 Other levels of government, businesses, members of the public and other stakeholders could have local knowledge of individual Commonwealth landholdings and suggestions for better and innovative uses.

 While the Commonwealth, through the Department of Finance, welcomes alternative use proposals for any landholding owned by non-corporate Commonwealth entities, proposals will need to be assessed when received to determine whether the landholdings are surplus to Commonwealth requirements.

-Upon receipt of an alternative use proposal, the Department of Finance, in conjunction with the owning-entity, will undertake an in-depth assessment of the landholding.
-All Commonwealth divestment must comply with the Commonwealth Property Disposal Policy which generally requires property be sold on the open-market for full market value, unless one of a limited number of exceptions is met.
+All Commonwealth disposals must comply with the Commonwealth Property Disposal Policy, which generally requires property be sold on the open-market for full market value, unless one of a limited number of exceptions is met.

 How to propose an alternative use